mitre/fieldmanual/sphinx-docs/Plugin-library.md

 The SSL plugin adds HTTPS to CALDERA.
 > This plugin only works if CALDERA is running on a Linux or MacOS machine.
 It requires HaProxy (>= 1.8) to be installed prior to using it.

-When this plugin has been loaded, CALDERA will start the HAProxy service on the machine and then serve CALDERA at hxxps://[YOUR_IP]:8443, instead of the normal hxxp://[YOUR_IP]:8888.
+When this plugin has been loaded, CALDERA will start the HAProxy service on the machine and serve CALDERA on all interfaces on port 8443, in addition to the normal http://[YOUR_IP]:8888 (based on the value of the `host` value in the CALDERA settings).

-CALDERA will **only** be available at https://[YOUR_IP]:8443 when using this plugin.
-All deployed agents should use the correct address to connect to CALDERA.
+Plugins and agents will not automatically update to the service at https://[YOUR_IP]:8443.
+All agents will need to be redeployed using the HTTPS address to use the secure protocol.
+The address will not automatically populate in the agent deployment menu.
+If a self-signed certificate is used, deploying agents may require additional commands to disable SSL certificate checks.

-**Warning:** This plugin uses a default self-signed ssl certificate and key which is insecure.
-It is highly recommended that you generate your own before using the plugin to increase the safety of the system.
-See directions below.
+**Warning:** This plugin uses a default self-signed ssl certificate and key which should be replaced.
+In order to use this plugin securely, you need to generate your own certificate.
+The directions below show how to generate a new self-signed certificate.

-#### Using your own self-signed certificate
-In order to use this plugin securely, you need to generate your own self-signed certificate.
-The following directions explain how to generate and install your own certificate on a Linux or macOS system.

-##### Directions:
+### Setup Instructions

-*Note: OpenSSL must be installed on your system*
+*Note: OpenSSL must be installed on your system to generate a new self-signed certificate*

 1. In the root CALDERA directory, navigate to `plugins/ssl`.
+1. Place a PEM file containing SSL public and private keys in `conf/certificate.pem`.
+Follow the instructions below to generate a new self-signed certificate:
-2. In a terminal, paste the command `openssl req -x509 -newkey rsa:4096  -out conf/certificate.pem -keyout conf/certificate.pem -nodes` and press enter.
+   - In a terminal, paste the command `openssl req -x509 -newkey rsa:4096  -out conf/certificate.pem -keyout conf/certificate.pem -nodes` and press enter.
-3. This will prompt you for identifying details.
+   - This will prompt you for identifying details.
 Enter your country code when prompted.
 You may leave the rest blank by pressing enter.
-4. Copy the file `haproxy.conf` from the `templates` directory to the `conf` directory.
+1. Copy the file `haproxy.conf` from the `templates` directory to the `conf` directory.
-5. Open the file `conf/haproxy.conf` in a text editor.
+1. Open the file `conf/haproxy.conf` in a text editor.
-6. On the line `bind *:8443 ssl crt plugins/ssl/conf/insecure_certificate.pem`, replace `insecure_certificate.pem` with `certificate.pem`.
+1. On the line `bind *:8443 ssl crt plugins/ssl/conf/insecure_certificate.pem`, replace `insecure_certificate.pem` with `certificate.pem`.
+1. On the line `server caldera_main 127.0.0.1:8888 cookie caldera_main`, replace `127.0.0.1:8888` with the host and port defined in CALDERA's `conf/local.yml` file.
+This should not be required if CALDERA's configuration has not been changed.
-7. Save and close the file.
+1. Save and close the file.
 Congratulations!
-You are now using this plugin securely.
+You can now use CALDERA securely by accessing the UI https://[YOUR_IP]:8443 and redeploying agents using the HTTPS service.

 ## Atomic